 There are several other places you will need to display your book cover.
 These are:

 - Banner Ads

-For my upcoming book I knew I was going to need a background for my cover and drew this scene using GIMP.
+For my upcoming book, I knew I was going to need a background for my cover and drew this scene using GIMP.
 I later added the people and the title with my name.

-With an artist’s eye I look at the entire book, from advertising to social media to you name it.
+With an artist’s eye, I look at the entire book, from advertising to social media to you name it.
 When I look at books to read, I like most, look at the cover first.
 If the cover intrigues me then I go into whether I want to read the book or not.
 Will the book entertain me?
-Or if it’s a nonfiction, will it be informative?
+Or if it’s nonfiction, will it be informative?

 Below are a few of the book covers I’ve designed.
 The Sword of Ghespi is my drawing of the dragon and man placed in a standard background.
 The other is a background I found and thought it was appropriate for the subject matter.
 The third is a template from a free service.

-The whole reason for doing what you must is to sell books and therefor you must work on your artist’s platform.
+The whole reason for doing what you must is to sell books and therefore you must work on your artist’s platform.
 This is where you build your email list (your list of followers).
 And how do you do that?
 Become active in forums for that genre.
 Place ads on FaceBook.
 Run press releases anywhere and everywhere you can.
 Buy banner ad space on blogs related to that certain genre.

 But it all goes for nothing if what you write isn’t worth reading in the first place.
 For this reason and this reason alone, you must write a good story, with believable characters in a realistic situation.

 That is of course if it’s not fantasy.
 That world is another all to itself.